rickytan/RTImageAssets/README.md

 ---
 A Xcode plugin to automatically generate @2x, @1x image from @3x image for you, or upscale to @3x from @2x.
 As easy as you press `Ctrl+Shift+A`, and **DONE**!

+_NOTICE_
+---
+You have to put your `.xcassets` in the folder the same name with the project, whith means, if your project is abc.xcodeproj, and the assets must be in the abc folder

 Features
 ---
 - Only generate those missing assets, if you have already set your own @2x image, it does nothing